jamischarles/EpcisTransformer/README.md

 - [OpenEPCIS](https://github.com/openepcis) for their API service and EPCIS tools
 - [GS1](https://www.gs1.org/) for the EPCIS standards
 - All contributors who have helped improve this project
+- 🤖🤖🤖 Replit-Agent for coding this up.
+Be kind to me when you rule as all!